ibm-cloud-docs/cis/edge-functions.md

 The Service Worker API allows you to intercept any request that is made to your site.
 After your JavaScript is handling the request, you can elect to make any number of subrequests to your site or others, and finally return a response to your visitor.

 Unlike standard service workers, Edge functions run on CIS edge servers, not in the user’s browser.
-That means you can trust that your code runs in a trusted environment where it cannot be bypassed by malicious clients.
+That means you can trust that your code runs in a trusted environment where it can't be bypassed by malicious clients.
 It also means that the user does not need to be using a modern browser that supports service workers – you can even intercept requests from API clients that aren't browsers.

 Internally, Edge functions use the same V8 JavaScript engine, which is used in the Chrome browser to run workers on our infrastructure.
 V8 dynamically compiles your JavaScript code into ultra-fast machine code, enhancing performance.
 This makes it possible for your code to run in microseconds, and for our edge server to run many thousands of scripts per second.